 **Mission**: Our mission is to mature and multiply disciples, as commanded by Jesus (Matthew 28:18-20, Colossians 1:28).

 Children hold a special place in the heart of God.
-Jesus

 Lock into the potential of youth / integrate the generations / mentorship / wisdom and exuberance